cncf/devstats.archive/USAGE.md

 - Last parameter can be h, d, w, m, q, y (hour, day, week, month, quarter, year).
 - This tool uses environmental variables starting with `IDB_`, please see `context.go`, `idb_conn.go` and `cmd/db2influx/db2influx.go` for details.
 - `IDB_` variables are exactly the same as `PG_` to set host, databaxe, user name, password.
+- There is also `z2influx` tool.
+It is used to fill given series with zeros.
+Typical usage: `./z2influx 'series1,series2' 2017-01-01 2018-01-01 w` - will fill all weeks from 2017 with zeros for series1 and series2.

 # To check results in the InfluxDB:
 - influx